carlisia/bio-adapt/docs/emerge/primitive.md

 # Emerge: Goal-Directed Synchronization

 **Temporal coordination through adaptive strategies** - Systems that pursue synchronization targets via multiple pathways, switching strategies when defaults fail to achieve coordination goals.
+See [Goal-Directed](goal-directed.md) for how this works.

 ## Why Emerge?